 Proposals for non-transient science benefitting from a short-turnaround are allowed as part of the DDT program.
 These proposals must clearly explain the benefits of an observation in the current cycle as opposed to waiting for the next CfP.
-DDT proposals for non-transient science will be assessed by the CXC Director, the Chandra Project Scientist, designated CXC scientists and at least one outside expert.
+DDT proposals for non-transient science will be assessed by the CXC Director, the Chandra Project Scientist, designated CXC scientists and may include outside experts.